John Kennedy (radio broadcaster): Compere

-As well as filling sixteen hours of airtime with new music each week, Kennedy supports new talent with regular X-Posure music nights across London, often taking place at Ben Lovett's (Mumford and Sons) venue Omera.
+As well as filling six hours of airtime with new music each week, Kennedy supports new talent with regular X-Posure music nights across London, often taking place at Ben Lovett's (Mumford and Sons) venue Omera.
 The nights showcase artists in the same vein as his radio show.

 In 2016, Kennedy hosted and curated the X-Posure All Dayer, an eight-hour event featuring up to ten up and coming bands at The Camden Barfly in North West London.
 To celebrate 20 years of X-Posure Kennedy hosted another all-day gig, the X-Posure Summer Party.
 The event made use of Flat Iron Square's three on-site venues, The Omera, The Outdoor Garden Stage and Apres, and featured artists including Mystery Jets, Temples, Babeheaven and APRE as well as DJ sets from Kennedy as well as fellow Radio X presenter Jack Wood.

 From 2009 to 2016 Kennedy compered the Quarry Stage and the Laurel Lounge at In The Woods Festival in Kent, a festival promoting the discovery of artists.
 Since 2017 Kennedy has hosted the latest output from In The Woods, the music production podcast Tape Notes.